The slave market

 The slave market in Stone Town

-In the 19th century, except Zanzibar, there were two other important slave trade centers, such as Kilwa in Tanzania Mainland, and Quelimane in Mozambique.
-But in the middle of the 19th century, Stone Town in Zanzibar became the major slave trade center for the whole region of Eastern Africa.
+In the 19th century, except Zanzibar, there were two other important slave trade centres, such as Kilwa in Tanzania Mainland, and Quelimane in Mozambique.
+But in the middle of the 19th century, Stone Town in Zanzibar became the major slave trade centre for the whole region of Eastern Africa.